American Girl

-American Girl is an American line of 18 in dolls released on May 5, 1986, by Pleasant Company and now owned by Mattel.
-The dolls portray eight- to fourteen-year-old girls of various ethnicities, faiths, nationalities, and social classes throughout different time periods throughout history.
-They are sold with accompanying books told from the viewpoint of the girls.
-Originally the stories focused on various periods of American history, but were expanded to include characters and stories from contemporary life.
-Aside from the original American Girl dolls, buyers also have the option to purchase Truly Me dolls, which vary by eye color, face mold, skin color, hair texture, and hair length.
-A variety of related clothing and accessories is also available.
+American Girl is an American line of 18 in dolls owned by Mattel.
+The dolls portray 8- to 14-year-old girls of various ethnicities, faiths, nationalities, and social classes during different historical periods.
+They are sold with accompanying books told from the girls' viewpoints.
+Originally the stories, dolls and accessories focused on various periods of American history, but were expanded to include characters and stories from contemporary life.
+Offerings expanded over time and currently include baby dolls (Bitty Baby), Truly Me dolls, which vary by eye color, face mold, skin color, hair texture, and hair length, and Girl of the Year dolls which are contemporary characters traditionally available for only one year.
 A service for ordering a custom-made doll with features and clothing specified by the owner dubbed Create Your Own, was introduced in 2017.

-Pleasant Company was founded in 1986 by Pleasant Rowland in Middleton, Wisconsin, and its products were originally purchasable by mail order only.
-In 1998, Pleasant Company became a subsidiary of Mattel after Mattel purchased the company for $700 million.
+American Girl dolls were introduced in 1986 by the Pleasant Company.
+The company was founded by Pleasant Rowland in Madison, Wisconsin, and later headquartered in Middleton, Wisconsin.
+Its products were originally purchasable only by mail or phone through the company's catalog.
+In 1998, Mattel purchased the company for $700 million.
 The company has been awarded the Oppenheim Toy Portfolio Award eight times and was inducted into the National Toy Hall of Fame in 2021.